 Even if you’re not fussed about the games, though, the RX 570 has other advantages, too, such as 8GB of video memory as opposed to just 4GB on the GTX 1050Ti, which will stand it in much better stead to deal with more demanding games over time.
 Sometimes, games even require 8GB of memory for the very best texture settings etc, which the GTX 1050Ti simply won’t be able to offer.

 The downside is that the GTX 1050Ti draws all the power it needs from the motherboard, instead of your power supply.
 This makes it more energy efficient and arguably a better fit for budget builds that don’t require hefty PSUs.
 The RX 570, on the other hand, does require power from your PSU, and will need an 8-pin connector plugged into it.

 However, going down the AMD route also gives you a wider range of variable refresh rate monitors to choose from as well, as there are far more monitors with AMD’s FreeSync tech than there are with Nvidia’s G-Sync tech.
-What’s more, FreeSync monitors also tend to be much cheaper than G-Sync monitors, as you can see over in our Best Black Friday and Cyber Monday monitor deals hub.
+What’s more, FreeSync monitors also tend to be much cheaper than G-Sync monitors, as you can see over in our Cyber Monday gaming monitor deals hub.

-Of course, there are plenty more graphics card deals to be had over in our jumbo Best Black Friday and Cyber Monday PC gaming deals mega hub, as well as our dedicated Best Black Friday and Cyber Monday graphics card deals round-up, so why not check that out as well if you’re after something a bit more powerful?
+Of course, there are plenty more graphics card deals to be had over in our jumbo Best Black Friday PC gaming deals mega hub, as well as our dedicated Cyber Monday graphics card deals round-up, so why not check that out as well if you’re after something a bit more powerful?